tanghao-xiaomi/docs/CONTRIBUTING.md

 ## Bug reports

-If you think you have found a bug in openvela, first make sure you have tested with the latest version of openvela (your problem may already be fixed).
+If you think there is an error in openvela, make sure you have tested it with the latest version of openvela (the problem may have been fixed).

 If not, search the issue list to see if there is already a similar problem.

-## Feature requests
+## Feature request

-Please submit an issue describing the feature you would like to see added, why you need it, and how you expect it to work.
+Please submit an issue describing the feature you would like to add, why you need it, and how it is expected to work.

-## Contributing code and documentation changes
+## Contributing code and documentation

-If you want to add new features or fix some bugs to openvela, please check if there are similar issues.
-If not, please create a new issue to discuss your ideas with others.
+If you want to add new features to openvela or fix some bugs, first check if similar issues already exist.
+If not, create a new issue and share your views.

-### Branch strategy
+### Branching strategy

-- **trunk**: The **trunk** branch does not accept pull request
+- **trunk**: **trunk** branches do not accept pull requests
-- **dev**: Fork the code from the **dev** branch and push a pull request
+- **dev**: fork code from **dev** branch and push a pull request

-### Tips for code changes
+### Tips Before Submitting Code

-- Following these tips prior to raising a pull request will speed up the review cycle.
+Follow these tips before making a pull request to speed up the review.

+- Add appropriate unit tests
-- Add integration tests, if applicable
+- Add integration tests if applicable
 - Lines that are not part of your change should not be edited (e.g. don't format unchanged lines, don't reorder existing imports)
 - Add the appropriate license headers to any new files